 *Above Information courtesy of the ACLU

-If you are unsure of what is happening and you want to understand better, you may ask to see if it is possible to get an interpreter on the phone.
+If you pulled over and you are unsure of what is happening and you want to understand better, you may ask to see if it is possible to get an interpreter on the phone.
 It may not be possible, but you can ask by saying: “Is an interpreter available?”
-The officers want to understand you just as much and you want to understand them so don’t hesitate to ask!
+The officers want to understand you just as much as you want to understand them so don’t hesitate to ask!

 - WI- https://wisconsindot.gov/Pages/dmv/license-drvs/rcd-crsh-rpt/Auto-insurance.aspx

 - MN- http://www.mncourts.gov/Documents/1/Public/Carver/Carver_Fines.pdf